Stroke

 • Anxiety, depression, and high stress levels, as well as working long hours and not having much contact with family, friends, or others outside the home, may raise your risk for stroke.

-• Family history and Genetic play a role as well.
+• Family history and genetics play a role as well.
 Your risk of having a stroke is higher if a parent or other family member has had a stroke, particularly at a younger age.
 Certain genes affect your stroke risk, including those that determine your blood type.
 People with blood type AB (which is not common) have a higher risk.

 • Living or working in areas with air pollution can also contribute to stroke risk.